gyng/comicchat/README.md

 * `history` --- `type`, `history` (an array of messages for the requested room)
 * `message` --- `type`, `room`, `time`, `text`, `author`

+## Relay

+If you want to watch your Best Internet IRC Friends in a voiced comic you can configure `relay/relay.js` and then run it with `node relay/relay.js`.

 ## TODO

 * More characters